spidasoftware/time-approver/README.md

 ### Configuration:

-add a `.timeConfig.json` to your users home, i.e. "\Users\someguy" and add the employees you want to approve:
+add a `.timeConfig.json` to your users home, i.e. "\Users\someguy" and add the employees you want to approve.
+Here is an example:

 ```
 {
   "email": "your@email.com",